 What does the application process for a degree apprentice include?

-You will be required to complete an online strengths based assessment, if you are successful you will need to complete our application form.
+You will be required to complete an online numerical assessment, if you are successful you will need to complete our application form.
 Your application will be screened and sent over to the relevant team who will decide whether you have progressed to the interview stage.
 Once an offer has been made and accepted we will support you with your college or university application before you join us in August (Scotland) or September (England).

 Is the degree apprenticeship a permanent role?